 Accommodation at Lukla

-The Everest Base Camp Trek begins with a 40-min scenic morning flight from Kathmandu to Lukla.
-As most of the flights are during the morning time, most of the trekkers skip staying in Lukla and hike to the first stop at Phakding or Namche Bazaar.
+The Everest Base Camp Trek begins with a 40-minute scenic morning flight from Kathmandu to Lukla.
+As most of the flights are in the morning, most trekkers skip staying in Lukla and hike to the first stop at Phakding or Namche Bazaar.
 So, only a few trekkers stay in Lukla for their first night.

-There are many lodges and teahouses for accommodation in Lukla providing high standard service.
+Many lodges and teahouses for accommodation in Lukla provide high-standard service.
 Along with that, you can also find some good-quality hotels in Lukla.

 Though they are a little more expensive than the basic lodges and teahouse, the service you will get is far better.